JumboCode/Ocean-Alliance/README.md

 Create a folder where you will work on the code.
 Initialize git there, and pull from this repo.
 If you are working on MacOS or Windows, you might want to try out sourcetree, a graphical git interface.
 Some PMs swear by it, and claimed that they never needed to learn git commands because of it.

 Go through the [environment setup page for Electron](https://electronjs.org/docs/tutorial/development-environment), to set up Node.js and NPM.

+If you are on Windows, run `npm install --global windows-build-tools` from an elevated terminal.
+This installs the build tools required for opencv.
+If you don't already have cmake, install that too; [binaries here](https://cmake.org/download/).
+If `npm install` complains not finding Visual Studio later, just reboot.

 Install the packages used in this boilerplate (including Electron) by doing `npm install`.
 This downloads all packages listed in `package.json`.
 Currently this includes: